Skip course categories

 - Pass a background check

-Candidates are required to submit the following records prior to September 24,2018
+Candidates are required to submit the following records prior to, or on April 1, 2019

 - Proof of immunity to MMR & Varicella (Titers required)